Austrian teen, 2 Dutch men killed by New Year's fireworks

-BERLIN (AP) — Austrian police say a 17-year-old boy has died after a powerful firework he was trying to light during New Year's celebrations malfunctioned.
+BERLIN (AP) — A 17-year-old boy has died after a powerful firework he was trying to light during New Year's celebrations in Austria malfunctioned, police said Tuesday.

-Police in Upper Austria said Tuesday that the teenager had attempted to fire a "ball bomb" from inside a metal tube when it exploded, inflicting serious head injuries.
+Upper Austria police said the teenager had attempted to fire a "ball bomb" from inside a metal tube when it exploded, inflicting serious head injuries.
 He was taken to a hospital in the town of Ried, but later died.

 Authorities in the Netherlands also said two people died in separate fireworks-related incidents overnight.